Trump pleads not guilty in federal documents case | Politics

 During a stop at Versailles, a Cuban restaurant, after the hearing, Trump told supporters that the United States was "rigged," "corrupt" and "in decline."
 "We've got a government that's out of control," he said.
 Florida's Cuban-American community is a substantial Republican voting bloc in the politically competitive state.

-Recent events have not dented Trump's hopes of returning to the White House.
-After his arraignment Trump was due to fly from Miami to his New Jersey golf club, where he was scheduled to speak.
-Nor have Trump's legal woes hurt his standing with Republican voters.
+REPUBLICAN VOTERS, RIVALS LINE UP BEHIND TRUMP Trump's legal woes have not hurt his standing with Republican voters.

 A Reuters/Ipsos poll released on Monday showed Trump still led rivals for the Republican nomination for the 2024 presidential election by a wide margin, and 81% of Republican voters viewing the charges as politically motivated.
-Most of Trump's Republican rivals for the nomination have lined up behind him and accused the FBI of political bias, in a sharp turn from the party's traditional support for law enforcement.
+Most of Trump's Republican presidential rivals have lined up behind him and accused the FBI of political bias, in a sharp turn from the party's traditional support for law enforcement.

 Vivek Ramaswamy, one of those candidates, said outside the Miami courthouse that he would pardon Trump if he were elected.
 ESPIONAGE ACT CITED IN CHARGES AGAINST TRUMP